Textbooks in Israel: Nakba terminology

 Israel has ordered the word Nakba to be removed from Israeli Arab textbooks.
 The term was introduced in books for use in Arab schools in 2007 when the Education Ministry was run by Yuli Tamir of the Labour party.
 Israeli Prime Minister Benjamin Netanyahu justified the ban by saying that the term was "propaganda against Israel".

 The book "Nationalism: Building a State in the Middle East," published by the Zalman Shazar Center, was approved for 11th and 12th classrooms by Israel's Ministry of Education and distributed to shops throughout the country for use in high schools.
 However, the Minister of Education instructed that the contents of the book be reexamined.
 The Ministry of Education took the unusual step of removing the book from the shelves and then redacted it.
 Among other changes, term "ethnic cleansing" in relation to the Nakba was removed and now refers instead to an organized policy of expulsion by the pre-state Jewish militia.

+In the past decade, there has been a significant shift within the Israeli education system regarding the representation of the Nakba.
+The concept has become increasingly present in textbooks and official educational materials across Jewish education systems.
+At the same time, as the Nakba gains more prominence in the Israeli education system, the differences between State Secular and State Religious Education (which serves the Religious Zionist public) have become more pronounced.
+While the secular education system presents a more nuanced and complex perspective on the Nakba, the religious state education system continues to maintain views that unambiguously justify it.